BenjDG/Software_Engineering_Team_Generator/README.md

 ## Usage

 To use the project after cloning the repository, open a command line interface and browse to the root directory of the local project repository.
 Use the command 'node app.js' to start the application.
-When the application is completed, an 'Output' folder will be created in the rood folder and the generated html document will appear inside the 'Output' folder.
+When the application is completed, an 'Output' folder will be created in the root folder and the generated html document will appear inside the 'Output' folder.

 <br/>